eclipse-leda/leda-distro/resources/debian/README.md

 The following components are supposed to be installed:

+- Mosquitto
+- systemd (optional)
+- d-bus (optional, for self-update-agent and RAUC integration)
 - containerd.io
 - -RAUC Update Service- - the self-update use case is not applicable in this case
 - Eclipse Kanto Container Management - extends containerd